Maud TENAILLON

 - Co-animating local initiatives

-Master EvoGEM Seminars: Evolmol and “Evolution en île de France”
+Seminars: “Evolution en île de France”

-Scientific committee: “GDR AIEM, Interdisciplinary approach of molecular evolution” - Editorial board member of Genome Biology and Evolution Epigenetics in Ecology and Evolution
+Scientific committee: “GDR AIEM, Interdisciplinary approach of molecular evolution”\ - Editorial board member of Genome Biology and Evolution Epigenetics in Ecology and Evolution

 Position and Education Full CV